Kayleigh Haywood began speaking to Luke Harlow, a man she had never met, on 31 October 2015.

 The film and the trailer both contain warnings.
 If either were to be screened at a cinema, they would carry a 15 certificate.

 How will the film be rolled out?

 The film was shown in July 2016 to the communities of Measham, Ibstock and Coalville and to children aged 14 and over in six schools in North West Leicestershire, with support from their parents, teachers, police officers and social workers.

-Between September and December 2016 it is hoped that every child aged 11 and above will have the opportunity to see the film, again with support, across Leicester, Leicestershire and Rutland.
+Between September and December 2016 every child aged 11 and above had the opportunity to see the film, again with support, across Leicester, Leicestershire and Rutland.